What is Cysteine/NAC?

 NAC (N-acetyl Cysteine) is an amino acid derived from the amino acid Cysteine.
 Cysteine is a sulphur containing amino acid which is used to make protein and many enzymes within the body.

+Cysteine/NAC is required in every cell, production and repair of protein, DNA and for the detoxification of some hormones.
+Your body can make Cysteine and NAC, however in times of psychical stress, you may benefit from supplementation.
+You cannot maintain healthy cell and body functions for our emotionally and psychically demanding lifestyles if your Cysteine and NAC levels are low.
 Our modern lives are full of stressors and toxins which produce oxidative damage.
 The food that we eat to the products that we put on our skin, all contain toxins.
-Combine this with reduced levels of antioxidants in our foods due to modern farming methods, and we end up with a lot of antioxidant ‘debt’.
+Combine this with reduced levels of antioxidants in our foods due to modern farming methods, and we end up with a lot of antioxidant ‘dept’.